 D. Safety Factor for Infants and Children

 ii.
-There is no evidence of neurotoxicity in the available toxicology database and no evidence of developmental toxicity in either the rat or rabbit developmental toxicity studies at doses up to the limit dose.
-Based on these considerations, there is no need for a developmental neurotoxicity study or additional UFs to account for neurotoxicity.
+There is no indication that isoxaben is a neurotoxic chemical and there is no need for a developmental neurotoxicity study or additional UFs to account for neurotoxicity.

 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments were performed assuming tolerance-level residues and 100% crop treated for all commodities.
+The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to isoxaben in drinking water.
-EPA used similarly conservative assumptions to assess postapplication exposure of children as well as incidental oral exposure of toddlers.
+EPA used similarly conservative assumptions to assess post-application exposure of children as well as incidental oral exposure of toddlers.
 These assessments will not underestimate the exposure and risks posed by isoxaben.

 E. Aggregate Risks and Determination of Safety

 EPA determines whether acute and chronic dietary pesticide exposures are safe by comparing aggregate exposure estimates to the acute PAD (aPAD) and chronic PAD (cPAD).
 For linear cancer risks, EPA calculates the lifetime probability of acquiring cancer given the estimated aggregate exposure.
 Short-, intermediate-, and chronic-term risks are evaluated by comparing the estimated aggregate food, water, and residential exposure to the appropriate PODs to ensure that an adequate MOE exists.